 - No specific treatment exists.

 - The patient (or parents/carers) should be given information about the disorder and advised to avoid high-carbohydrate meals, as they can exacerbate exercise intolerance.

-- Vigorous exercise should be avoided, as it causes myoglobinuria.
+- Anaerobic exercise should be avoided.

 - Renal function should be monitored.